Manchin: Profile of Courage - December 20th, Hour 1

 We actually covered this in a previous podcast.

-And again, we host the drill down podcast, which you can check out at the drilldown.com.
+And again, we host the Drill Down podcast, which you can check out at thedrilldown.com.

-But in previous iterations of the Build Back Better bill, uh Gail Manchin, who's married to Joe Manchin, was nominated to serve as the co-chairman of something called the Appalachian Regional Commission.
+But in previous iterations of the Build Back Better bill, Gail Manchin, who's married to Joe Manchin, was nominated to serve as the co-chairman of something called the Appalachian Regional Commission.

-It's just this regional entity that distribute funds to help improve infrastructure networks.
+They distribute funds to help improve infrastructure networks.

-That job, which he was nominated to by the Biden administration, comes with a salary of 163,000, right?
+That job, which he was nominated to by the Biden administration, comes with a salary of $163,000, right?

-So some people have pointed this out that hey, Joe Biden appoints Joe Manchin's wife.
+So some people have pointed this out that, hey, Joe Biden appoints Joe Manchin's wife.

-Everybody knows Joe Manchin's going to be a key vote on this, appoints his wife to this commission.
+Everybody knows Joe Manchin is going to be a key vote on this.

 Those are among the things that this is just how Washington works, right?